Stuycs-K/project03-final-09-wahlink/DEVLOG.md

   If client starts, server will write this as a unique message.
 Client will check for this, generate and write its turn, and then go into its read loop.
 I can have client generate its own file used to store replays(MAYBE) and have it view replays through that.

 ### 2024-15-03 - Started the pipe structure for comms
 Worked on carrying out last devlog for server, will need to adjust the move processing func for client.
+MY GROUPID IS 18